arjenpdevries/ASUS_KPN_IPTV/README.md

 * modified the wan-start to automatically locate the router's CPU port (or as stated in the manual, CPU address).
 This means you no longer have to edit the script, so you can skip that part from Basho's manual.

+### Step 3: configure VOIP

+* Go to WAN - NAT Passthrough tab, then:
+  - SIP Passthrough : Disable
+  - RTSP Passthrough : Disable
+* Yes, the naming is confusing ;-) it ensures that the router does not interfere with the VOIP traffic ("SIP ALG").
+* Go to WAN - Virtual Server / Port Forwarding
+  - Add the following port forwarding rules as follows:
+    - SIP: UDP for `145.7.0.0/16` ports `5004:5099` to the Fritzbox IP
+    - RTS: UDP for `145.7.0.0/16` ports `10000:65000` to the Fritzbox IP
+  - _Note:_ the `145.7.0.0/16` subnet is specific to VOIP service provided by KPN (`voip1-ext.kpn.net`)

 ## Tests
 These scripts were verified to result in working internet plus routed IPTV on: